kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 .. index:: interaction effects

-..
-AU: A and B are used here, but they aren't explained.
-Do you want to provide a brief explanation?
-Also, A and B are bold--are they matrices?

 We call this result an *interaction*, when the effect of one factor is different at different levels of the other factors.
 Let's give a practical, everyday example: assume your hands are covered with dirt or oil.
 We know that if you wash your hands with cold water, it will take longer to clean them than washing with hot water.
-So the **A** = temperature of the water has a significant effect on the time taken to clean your hands.
+So let factor **A** be the temperature of the water; factor **A** has a significant effect on the time taken to clean your hands.

 Consider the case when washing your hands with cold water.
 If you use soap with cold water, it will take less time to clean your hands than if you did not use soap.
-It is clear that **B** = using soap reduces the time to clean your hands.
+It is clear that factor **B**, the categorical factor of using no soap vs some soap, will reduce the time to clean your hands.

 Now consider the case when washing your hands with hot water.
 The time taken to clean your hands with hot water when you use soap is greatly reduced, far faster than any other combination.
 We say there is an interaction between using soap and the temperature of the water.
 This is an example of an interaction that works to help us reach the objective faster.